jey-kim/jey-kim/README.md

    I’m **Jey Kim**, a PhD candidate @ Stony Brook Univeristy.
      I am a junior **geophysicist** who uses **space-geodetic data**.

-- 👀 I’m interested in extracting information from data and investigating what it tries to tell us!
+- 👀 I’m interested in extracting patterns from data and investigating what they try to tell us!
 - :robot: I’m currently learning  machine learning algorithms.

 I am a drummer :drum: and I am from South Korea :kr: